 Also several online services you opt-in to use, track your activity while you use their services.
 Facebook and the majority of social media sites, are tracking and recording what you do, what you like, your comments and messages, your shares, and all other behavior.
 They then can sell this information to companies or as part of their advertising services, as it helps to sell products and services more easily and in a more targeted way.

 #4 Warrantless Searches

-Warrantless had been in and out of the news for some time.
-However, it wasn’t until the reveals by Edward Snowden that it gained front-page attention, and the focus zoomed in on the government’s standard of gaining access to users’ private information without a warrant.
+Warrantless searches have been in and out of the news for some time.
+However, it wasn’t until the revelations by Edward Snowden that they gained front-page attention, and the focus zoomed in on the government’s standard of accessing users’ private information without a warrant.

-According to Katz v.
-United States, the courts determined (in 1967, well before the social media age) that any person who willingly makes information public is not protected by the Fourth Amendment, and therefore requires no warrant.
+In the U.S., the courts determined (in 1967 in a case known as Katz v.
+United States, well before the social media age) that any person who willingly makes information public is not protected by the Fourth Amendment, and therefore requires no warrant.
 Even information that is meant to be kept private, such as information shared with a friend, is often interpreted as not being intended to be private as there is no guarantee that the recipient would keep that information private.

-Beyond that, the NSA is known to have worked with Facebook, Google and others through the Prism program for sharing user information that included email content, search history, live chats and file transfers.
+The NSA is known to have worked with Facebook, Google and others through the Prism program to monitor user information that included email content, search history, live chats and file transfers.

 Even if you are not concerned about above-mentioned privacy threats, you may not like the idea of potential employers being able to see your sometimes-crazy pictures on Facebook or Instagram.
 Or you don’t want random strangers browsing and retweeting your tweets.

 Protecting your social media profile and staying active at the same time may sound quite troubling at first.
 But it all becomes super easy when you know what to look for and what to fix.
 We will help you with that.

 Unfortunately, it is still true that the most popular password is still “password.”
 It’s important to have a strong password, but many people go the easy route.
 Don’t.